 See the townhouse straight ahead–that’s the Williamses’ home.
 Further down in this post, you’ll get a view of the courtyard as if you were standing on the upstairs balcony where the Williamses would have stood when looking out into the courtyard.

 General Kemper and Leila Williams lived here from 1946 to 1963 and gave their home a much-needed restoration/renovation in the 1940’s.
 This whole complex was in such bad shape back then, there was talk of tearing it down.
 The Williamses bought Merieult House too and preserved both it and their townhouse for future generations to enjoy.
 They realized the importance of preserving the French Quarter and were active philanthropists donating their time and money to preserver many building in the area.
 They also gave generously to other organizations and charities in the in the community.

-Stepping into the Williamses’ home is like being transported to another era.
-It’s time-travel for real!
-The Williamses lived here from 1946-1963 and the home today is just as the Williamses left it.
+Stepping into the home is like being transported to another era.
+It’s time-travel for real, the home today is just as the Williamses left it.
 As mentioned yesterday, their home is the only French Quarter home that’s open to the public and still has all its original furnishings!
 It’s filled with antiques and objets d’art collected by the Williamses during their travels all over the world.

-When the Williamses entertained, something they did frequently, their guests would first be brought into the drawing-room.
+When General L. Kemper and Leila Williams entertained, their guests would first be brought into the drawing-room.
 I guess a drawing-room is what we call a formal living room.
 I think drawing-room sounds so much better.
-Who knows, maybe “formal” living rooms would not have fallen out of favor here as much if we had been calling them “drawing” rooms all this time.
-What do you think?
+Who knows, maybe “formal” living rooms would not have fallen out of favor here as much if we had been calling them “drawing” rooms all this time. 😉 What do you think?
 Should we start a new trend?